microsoft/playwright/docs/src/api/class-elementhandle.md

   - alias-js: $
 - returns: <[null]|[ElementHandle]>

 The method finds an element matching the specified selector in the `ElementHandle`'s subtree.
-See [Working with selectors](../selectors.md) for more details.
 If no elements match the selector, returns `null`.

 ### param: ElementHandle.querySelector.selector = %%-query-selector-%%